Laura Sullivan (composer): Collaborations

 Sullivan performed on D. Edward's album Love Is released in 2014.
 Other artists on the album include Grammy winners Steffen Kuehn and Tony Peebles from the Pacific Mambo Orchestra, as well as Billboard Music Award Winner, Leah Tysse.
 She also appeared on the album Omkara – The Sound of Divine Love, based on Chakra and healing music which was conceived, directed and produced by Rupam Sarmah, Guinness World Record holder of most instruments used in a piece of music.
 Along with Sullivan, the album features Grammy winner Pandit Vishwa Mohan Bhatt, Padmashri Sumitra Guha, Rocia Marron, Grammy winner Brian Vibberts, Pt.
 Subhen Chatterjee, Jonathan Kay, Matthias Muller, among others.

 In 2013, Sullivan performed on the album Sounds from the Circle V produced by Suzanne Doucet.
-Other artists on the album include Steven Halpern, Arun Sheony, David Vito Gregoli, Pardiso, among others.
+Other artists on the album include Steven Halpern, Arun Shenoy, David Vito Gregoli, Pardiso, among others.

 In 2014, Sullivan performed on the album Angel Blessings (Benefitting Hospice) produced by Lucinda Paulos.
 In addition to Sullivan, this album featured Dr. Wayne Dyer, George Kahumoku Jr., Miss Amy, Orlando Otey, Ricky Kej, Alex Otey, among others.
 Later in 2014, producer Will Ackerman and Tom Eaton featured her on their album The Gathering II.
 The compilation album featured 22 artists, including Jeff Pearce, Isadar, Jeff Oster and others, produced and recorded at Imaginary Roads Studios, owned by Windham Hill Records founder, Will Ackerman.